modernish/modernish/share/doc/modernish/WRITEUP.md

 an empty line in between causes the rest to be ignored.

+## Internal namespace ##

+Function-local variables are not supported by the standard POSIX shell; only global variables are provided for.
+Modernish needs a way to store its internal state without interfering with the program using it.
+So most of the modernish functionality uses an internal namespace `_Msh_*` for variables, functions and aliases.
+All these names may change at any time without notice. *Any names starting with `_Msh_` should be considered sacrosanct and untouchable; modernish programs should never directly use them in any way.*
+Of course this is not enforceable, but names starting with `_Msh_` should be uncommon enough that no unintentional conflict is likely to occur.

 ## Shell feature testing ##

 Modernish includes a battery of shell bug, quirk and feature tests, each of